fhfuih/portfolio/content/posts/cool-cook/index.md

 from words-and-pictures to videos.
 But are they truly helpful once we pick up the spatula and turn on the fire?
 At least for newbies, it is easy to get nervous hearing the buzzing of the oven, and forget about everything.
 That's why a more user-friendly form of cooking tutorials is needed.
-Hence, we have designed Cool Cook, a chatbot that assist the user in cooking an entire meal from the chooing of dishes to buying the ingredients and to instruct the user to cook correctly step-by-step.
-During the instruction, the chatbot will take the time needed for each step of each dish into account, and help the user cook all the dishes in parallel in an elegent arrangement.
+Hence, we have designed Cool Cook, a chatbot that assist the user in cooking an entire meal from the choosing of dishes to buying the ingredients and to instruct the user to cook correctly step-by-step.
+During the instruction, the chatbot will take the time needed for each step of each dish into account, and help the user cook all the dishes in parallel in an elegant arrangement.

 ## Emphasis